What Is a QSF File?

 Use a QSF converter when your questionnaire starts in Word, DOCX, PDF, TXT, or Markdown and you want a structured Qualtrics draft instead of manually rebuilding every question.

 The best workflow is: upload the document, review the extracted schema, export the QSF file, import it into a blank Qualtrics project, then compare the result against the original questionnaire before launch.
+If you already have a QSF file, inspect it before import to catch obvious structure or content issues.

 QSF quick facts